 SECTION 3.
-In preparation for the July 1, 2014, effective date of Section 2 of this act, the Department of Health and Human Services, Division of Medical Assistance, shall work with the North Carolina Association of County Commissioners to prepare for the change to G.S.
-153A-225(a)(4) contained in Section 2 of this act.
+In preparation for the effective date of Section 2 of this act, the Department of Health and Human Services, Division of Medical Assistance, shall work with the North Carolina Association of County Commissioners to prepare for G.S.
+153A-225(a)(4), as enacted by Section 2 of this act.
 The Department of Health and Human Services, Division of Medical Assistance, shall use a uniform method, developed by the North Carolina Association of County Commissioners, which will allow all counties to interface with the Division of Medical Assistance to implement this act.
 The Department of Public Safety shall provide technical assistance as needed.